Last Updated

 | Moving costs | ~DKK 10,000 |

-| Immediate repairs and painting | ~DKK 15,000 |
+| Immediate repairs, painting, and assembly | ~DKK 15,000 |

 | Appliances and basics | ~DKK 25,000 |